Reception and Social Integration Services for Newcomers

-During 2017, Community Services for Refugees and Immigrants provided reception, social integration and referral services to 673 newcomers and their families.
-In 2019, this number has of course increased.
+Community Services for Refugees and Immigrants provided reception, social integration and referral services to newcomers and their families.
+This number has of course increased.
 More than ever, CSRI is at the forefront of immigrant-serving organizations that work tirelessly to provide a range of indispensable tools to turn the great turmoil of immigration into an individual's life into something new and a successful experience.

 Through personalized appointments and phone calls, we seek not only to optimize the quality of our service to newcomers but also the accessibility of quick and useful answers without ever losing sight of what is at the center of our motivation: the Human Being.